Lao rebellion (1826–1828): Nationalism

 In the early nineteenth century, statecraft took little account of cultural identities.
 What was significant to the rulers in Bangkok about Vientiane was that it was a vassal state, only one of several that were considered "Lao."
 By 1827 the lao elite had not been fully united under the leadership of Anouvong, as became obvious when the Lao ruler executed the Chao Muang of Kalasin because of his refusal to cooperate against the Siamese.
 After 1828 Rama III dissolved the royalty of Vientiane and its patronage.
 In their place he appointed Lao noblemen who had been at odds, with Anouvong.
-Leadership posts in Nong Khat and Ubon Ratchathani were given to members of the Wo family, who were archenemies of the Vientiane dynasty.
+Leadership posts in Nong Khai and Ubon Ratchathani were given to members of the Wo family, who were archenemies of the Vientiane dynasty.
 Furthermore, before the introduction of the thesaphiban system by Prince Damrong, the Lao muang of the Isan maintained a high degree of political autonomy.

 However, pre-modern "nationalism" was also in its infancy during this period, and Anouvong's rebellion with its significant cultural, political, and demographic consequence continued to shape the views of both the Siamese and Lao.
 As noted by Koret, "As the creation of a Lao identity was fundamental to the establishment of a modern Lao nation...the denial of a Lao identity was similarly integral to the creation of the modern Thai state."
 Conquering, integrating and assimilating the Northeast Thai Lao became key priorities as Siam developed into a kingdom on the world stage.
 The creation of Siamese national identity beginning in the late nineteenth century focused on a discourse of a core "Thai" community with trans-ethnic qualities, engineered by substantial interventions by the absolute monarchy emphasizing a "Thai" nation.
 Thai Lao have been subsumed into a regional geonym, the Isan, based on Bangkok's central location.
 The assimilation of the Lao into Thai national identity has become a complex, contested ethno-regional identity on a cultural and linguistic continuum between Thai and Lao.
 Ironically, the Isan region has become one of the most ethnically homogenous due to the forced population transfers of the nineteenth century.
 As the population of the northeast expanded the proportion of that population living in Siam (and later Thailand) grew.
 By the end of the nineteenth century, about a third of the population of the kingdom lived in the northeast, and that proportion has remained fairly constant.
 The forced resettlement after 1828, had equally important consequences for the development of Lao nationalism.
 Roughly four times as many ethnic Lao live in the northeast regions of Thailand than in Laos.
 As a result, the vast majority of ethnic Lao people live outside the territory that became Laos.